Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 In D is a candelabra, the note reads "light me"

 #### The Mystery Battle (Depends on time)
+You enter a dingy room.
+You can see a pathway to your right, alongside a pillar.
+You footsteps echo on the cracked stone floor.

+*DC 12 Perception check to find the slits in the wall where the boneless come out*

+As you round the corner you see large stone statue of a knight in full plate armour.

+*(if they are to fight - if they touch or walk in front of the statue)*

+You hear a whirring, followed by a whooshing and metallic clunk sound behind you as a iron gate slams in place in front of the door you just entered.
+The same happens for the door ahead of you.

+Roll initiative.

+(In the first turn for the boneless's initiative) you hear a soft hissing sound from the walls

+*(If they are not to fight and walk in front of the statue)* You hear whooshing noise as the statue lifts its shield, revealing for a brief moment, the carved face of a demon.
+From its mouth fires a pillar of flames.

+All in front of the statue need to make a dex save - DC 13 Dexterity saving throw, taking 22 (4d10) fire damage on a failed save, or half as much damage on a successful one.

 ### HR's Office